Study Finds Vaccine Science Outreach Only Reinforced Myths

 The rational amongst us would then just have to read the actual papers to check assumptions and ask questions to refine the results.

+The reality is tied to genetic brain structures, whether an individual is tied more to belief structures or more to understanding.
+Those tied strongly to beliefs, those thoughts structures that become locked in and are used to interact with their world, require quite the mental jolt to unlock that belief and replace it with a new better belief and in some cases given time, understanding.
+More mental effort is required to undo bad beliefs than was used to create them in the first place, just their genetic na

 What evidence would change your mind?
-(Score:1)
+(Score:5, Insightful)

 If the answer is, "Nothing."
 Then there is a big problem with the ideology.